-Looking for the hottest trends in outdoor living this year?
-Colleen Carbott, a spokesperson for Lowe’s, gives the run-down on what’s in this season, and how you can match the styles at your house – without spending a fortune.
+Looking to get your yard cleaned up and decorated for the spring season?
+Colleen Carbott, a spokesperson for Lowe’s, gives the run-down on what’s in, and how you can match the styles at your house – without spending a fortune.

 What’s hot for the outdoors?

 - Container gardens.
 Forget digging up a garden spot.
 Instead, people are buying containers so that they can place the “garden” wherever they want.

 - Outdoor ‘rooms.’
 Create an outdoor oasis by choosing high quality rugs, weather-resistant fabrics on furniture and cozy chairs.

 - Brighten night.
 With more and more people entertaining outside, lighting designers are making more options available.
 After all, you need to be able to see to cook and serve your meals in your outdoor oasis.

 - Cooking as entertainment.
 We’re all familiar with the outdoor barbecue, but today people are taking it a step farther by having guests help prep dishes and meals together – before it goes on the grill.

 - Faking it.
 More consumers are buying patio sets that “look” like real wood and buying lightweight containers that appear to be aged metal, terracotta or even river rock.
 These imitations are easier to maintain – and a lot less expensive than the real deal.